luci/luci-go/logdog/README.md

 ### Coordinator

-After deploying the Coordiantor to a suitable cloud project, several configuration parameters must be defined visit its settings page at:
+After deploying the Coordinator to a suitable cloud project, several configuration parameters must be defined visit its settings page at:
 `https://<your-app>/admin/portal`, and configure: